Vector quarkonia at the LHC with JETHAD: A high-energy viewpoint: Introduction

+A clear advantage in studying quarkonia comes from the fact that they can be easily detected, in particular vector mesons which can be easily identified in lepton-initiated processes.
+At the same time however, describing their production rates is a challenge.
+Difficulties encountered in attempting at describing quarkonium formation in distinct kinematic ranges give rise to the so-called \emph{quarkonium production puzzle}.

 Several models attempting at catching core features of the quarkonium formation mechanism have been proposed so far (see Refs.\tcite{Lansberg:2019adr,Scarpa:2020sdy} for a review).
-The Color Evaporation Model (CEM)\tcite{Fritzsch:1977ay,Halzen:1977rs} was perhaps the first mechanism proposed.
-It assumes that the original $(Q \bar Q)$ pair, from which the final quarkonium stems, undergoes a very large number of soft interactions, which eventually permits it to be a color singlet, after hadronization.
+The \ac{CEM}\tcite{Fritzsch:1977ay,Halzen:1977rs} was perhaps the first mechanism proposed.
+It assumes that the original $(Q \bar Q)$ pair, from which the final quarkonium stems, goes through a very large number of soft interactions, which eventually permits it to be a color singlet, after hadronization.
 These soft subprocesses completely decorrelate the initial-$(Q \bar Q)$ color state with the final-meson one.
-The predictive power of CEM is limited by the inability to provide us with a distinct description for production rates of different quarkonia, like $\JPsi$ and $\chi_c$ ones\tcite{Lansberg:2006dh,Brambilla:2010cs}.
+The predictive power of CEM is limited by the inability to provide us with a distinct description for production rates of different quarkonia, like $\JPsi$ and $\chi_c$ states\tcite{Lansberg:2006dh,Brambilla:2010cs}.